krentzd/napari-workflow-tasks/README.md

 # napari-fractal-tasks
 Interact with fractal tasks in napari

-Prototype developed at the 2024
+Prototype developed at the 2024 OME-NGFF workflows hackathon.

 ## Installation